shivamverma18/AtliQ_Sales_Insights_Dashboard/README.md

 ## 📂 Dataset

-The dataset contains over **150,000+ sales transactions** from AtliQ Hardware, stored in a SQL format.
+The dataset contains over **150,000+ sales transactions** from AtliQ, stored in a SQL format.
 📁 **`db_dump.sql`**

 Tables include: